 Persuasive storytelling is not a mysterious inborn gift.
-It's a highly trainable skill that you can master through our online business storytelling training.
+It's a highly trainable skill that you can master through our business storytelling training.

 Storytelling is your most valuable asset as a leader because it affirms and enhances your influence.
 That’s true whether you are launching a new fundraising campaign, explaining complex concepts to a general audience, motivating your team or cultivating more authentic business connections.